envoyproxy/envoy-website/learn/service-mesh.md

 footprint, powerful routing constructs, and flexible observability support make it a great proxy to build a service mesh on.
 In this configuration, Envoy acts as the primary load balancer for requests between internal services.
-Managing this public traffic—also called “East/West” traffic—is trivial in an environment with a small number of services, but with tens or hundreds of services making calls to one another, it’s combinatorially more complex.
+Managing this internal traffic — also called “East/West” traffic — is trivial in an environment with a small number of services, but with tens or hundreds of services making calls to one another, it’s combinatorially more complex.